noopkat/noopkat-posts/meow/oledjs.md

 There are three OLED screens in the picture above.
 These screens are pretty sweet.
 They run on minimal power, they're compact, and very bright despite the low power draw.
 Most of them use a common driver/controller, and I think they look really cool when used in wearables.
 The current end goal is to run one as a watch display, powered by an Arduino and a rechargable LiPo battery.

-Normally when I want to play with a sweet new piece of Arduino compatible technology, I look up the class to use within the really cool hardware library [Johnny-Five](https://github.com/rwaldron/johnny-five).
-Johnny-Five is a NodeJS library which lets you write javascript to interface with Arduino and any hardware attached to it, such as sensors, screens, motors etc. It's really useful to create both prototypes and end products alike.
+Normally when I want to play with a new piece of Arduino compatible technology, I look up the class to use within the really cool hardware library [Johnny-Five](https://github.com/rwaldron/johnny-five).
+Johnny-Five is a NodeJS library which lets you write javascript to interface with an Arduino and any hardware attached to it, such as sensors, screens, motors etc. It's really useful to create both prototypes and end products alike.
 So I jump into the johnny-five docs and look around only to discover that there's no class for playing with OLED screens.
 Bummer!
 A quick look through the issues confirms this, and so I'm thinking I'll have to just write Arduino code and do the sorta clumsy save -> compile -> upload workflow when developing for Arduino projects.

-However I've been wanting to contribute to a cool project like Johnny-Five for a while now.
-It's been so cool to use this framework with a number of personal projects (not to mention Las Vegas Nodebots Day each year), that I wanted to give back as a way of saying thank you to [Rick Waldron](https://github.com/rwaldron) and the [other amazing authors](https://github.com/rwaldron/johnny-five/graphs/contributors) of Johnny-Five.
+However I've been wanting to contribute to a large project like Johnny-Five for a while now.
+It's been so cool to use this framework with a number of personal projects (not to mention [Las Vegas Nodebots Day](http://nodebotsdaylv.com/) each year), that I wanted to see if I could help extend its use.

 And so on and off for the past six weeks I've been attempting to code a drop in library for controlling OLED screens with JavaScript.
 What came out the other end was [oled-js](https://github.com/noopkat/oled-js).